opendata-heilbronn/Lora/README.md

 Easier to use code for LMIC library for the RFM95 module.

 ## LoRa_Feinstaub_SDS011
+A LoRa based particulate matter sensor.
+Sends the measured data over TTN to luftdaten.info
 ### Hardware
 - Arduino Micro
 - RFM95 LoRa module